zoebisch/zoebisch.github.io/_posts/2017-08-30-sinatra_portfolio_project_the_recipator.markdown

 end
 ```

 You see that ":class_name => 'Recipe_Ingredients'?
 Same thing with User_Recipes.
 I was going nuts trying to associate Recipes with Ingredients and I kept getting a "has_many :through uninitialized constant" error, and specifically calling out the class forced it to work.
+On a suggestion from a stackexchange post, I changed RecipeIngredients to Recipe_Ingredients, but that didn't work either.
 Didn't make me too happy, because it *should* have worked without stressing, but here's the rest of it:

 ```
 class Recipe_Ingredients < ActiveRecord::Base